 Breakfast Dining Room: Products offered as per “Dining room breakfast menu”: Selection of teas and infusions; American coffee; decaffeinated coffee; instant coffee; hot chocolate; whole or semi-skimmed milk; fruit juices.

-Lunch Buffet: Ice; cold water; hot water; America coffee by dispenser; decaffeinated coffee; instant coffee; tea; milk.
+Lunch Buffet: Ice; cold water; hot water; American coffee by dispenser; decaffeinated coffee; instant coffee; tea; milk.

 Lunch Dining Room: No free beverage service.